SerenTera/dw-guide/README.md

 Something something everyone released demon wheel guide anyway so why not release my old one too XDDDDDDDD

 ## Commands
-dwtoggle - enable/disable
+`dw` - enable/disable module

+`dw boss` - Toggles whether its baldersnatch or not.
+Use this if the automatic detection of boss failed.

-dwmessage - toggle textbox messages
+`dw message` - toggle textbox messages

-dwnotify - toggle screen notification
+`dw notify` - toggle screen notification

-dwparty - toggle whether to send number of circles for baldersnatch mech to party notice or not (do not blame me if u get banned for this kinda shiet, its at ur own risk, this is default off.)
+`dw party` - toggle whether to send number of circles for baldersnatch mech to party notice or not (do not blame me if u get banned for this kinda shiet, its at ur own risk, this is default off.)

 ## Config
 ```